-Shortly after the Romans established the province of Gallia Narbonensis, around 100 BC. in Carcassonne, Gallo-Roman fortifications were created, and later it became the capital of the Julia Carsaco colony (later Carcasum).
 The main part of the northern defensive walls with characteristic red brick layers comes from the 4th century, from the times of the Roman Empire.

 The city flourished in the twelfth century under the rule of the powerful Trencavel family.
 They built the Basilica of Saint Nazaire and the castle (Château Comtal) on the top of the hill inside the city.
-Over time, Gallo-Roman walls were completely surrounded by new twelfth century ones with bastions, and expanded until the fourteenth century.
+Over time, Gallo-Roman walls were completely surrounded by new twelfth century ones with bastions, which were expanded until the fourteenth century.

 Peace of the Pyrenees

-The military significance of Carcassonne disappeared after the Peace of the Pyrenees, also called Treaty Of The Pyrenees of 1659, which caused the annexation of Roussillon by France and the shift of the Franco-Spanish border to the south.
+The military significance of Carcassonne disappeared after the Peace of the Pyrenees, also called Treaty of the Pyrenees of 1659, which caused the annexation of Roussillon by France and the shift of the Franco-Spanish border to the south.
 Over time, the medival fortifications began to fall into disrepair.

 Renovation of medieval fortifications